 Though I am all about working with your guests to put together your table for a gathering, I know some of you love to create things all on our own.
 I get it.
 I am pretty independent and for most shoots, I am often creating things all on my own so I wanted to share just a few tips to make you feel less overwhelmed this next week if you are hosting.

 Keep the menu simple:

 If I am doing it all either for Thanksgiving or any gathering I keep things very simple.
 I make sure there are items that can easily be prepped the day before such as mashed potatoes or applesauce or pies.
-I also find ways to outsource a few things such as bread/dinner rolls and even cheese platters from local favorite cheese counters.
+I also find ways to outsource a few things such as bread/kaiser rolls and even cheese platters from local favorite cheese counters.
 You don’t have to go all Martha Stewart with your menu.
 If you keep things minimal and back to the basics such as roasted veggies and a simple turkey recipe it will be amazing especially if you are using great ingredients.
 No one will care or even notice.

 Lower Your Detail work:

 If you don’t want to spend time steaming because you have a child around who finds the steamer to be the most interesting thing in your home, find ways to keep it out of the mix.
 Using napkin rings like these will work with most any napkin.
 Embrace the wrinkles in line dried linen and if you don’t want to worry about a runner, gather a second tablecloth in a lighter or darker tone than your main tablecloth.
 If you don’t have two table clothes you would be surprised the power of some extra fabric or a drape can do in these situations.
 Eliminate name tags and polishing silverware.
 No one (other than maybe my grandmother and a professional stylist) notices once they are hungry and ready to eat.
 If you want to iron things you can find some awesome tutorials on doing it while it is on the table, but I honestly feel it is the least of the issues on Thanksgiving day.